APImetrics/APIm-CLI/docs/org.md

 _See code: [src/commands/org/invites/create.ts](https://github.com/APImetrics/APIm-CLI/blob/v0.2.1/src/commands/org/invites/create.ts)_

-## `apimetrics org invites delete`
+### `apimetrics org invites delete`

-Delete an invite to the organization.
+Delete an invite to the Organization.
+Invite IDs can be found in the Diff of the [Audit Logs](https://docs.apimetrics.io/docs/organizations#audit-logs) for when the Invite was created.

 ```
 USAGE